paul-schultz/solar_landing_page/README.md

 # solar_landing_page

-To practice building a UI from scratch and then turning it into a fully functioning webpage I built this landing page for a fake solar website.
+To practice building a UI from scratch and then turning it into a fully functioning webpage I built this landing page for a fake solar company.
 To view the final product follow this link:
 [https://paul-schultz.github.io/solar_landing_page/](https://paul-schultz.github.io/solar_landing_page/)